mahdialmusaad/opengl-voxel-game/README.md

 ### Possible additions
 There are still many things that could be improved about the game.
 The most likely additions include:
 - Main menu with world select and saving
-- Biomes and more varied terrain (caves, structures, etc)
+- Biomes and more varied terrain (e.g. caves)
 - Controller support
 - Player model
 - Lighting

 ## Commands
-Commands have been [implemented](src/Application/Application.hpp) in a way that makes creating new ones extremely trivial.
+Commands have been [implemented](src/Application/Game.hpp) in a way that makes creating new ones extremely trivial.
 The defaults allow for easy exploration and manipulation of the game and the world.

 ### Syntax
-To write a command, use the chat with a forward slash as the first character, immediately followed by the command name and then any (or no) arguments seperated with spaces:
+To write a command, use the chat with a forward slash as the first character, immediately followed by the command name and then any (or no) arguments separated with spaces:

 `/name arg1 arg2...`

 A message written without a forward slash at the start else will be treated as a chat message instead.

 Any command argument marked with an **asterik (*)** is optional.
-If the command has only one argument and it is optional, entering the command _without_ any arguments acts as a query for the value it changes.
+If the command has only one argument and it is optional, entering the command _without_ any arguments acts as a query for the value it changes<sup>1</sup>.

->Example: `/time 256` will change the current game time to 256 seconds whereas `/time` will display the current time in the chat.
+>Example: <code>/time&nbsp;256</code> will change the current game time to 256 seconds whereas <code>/time</code> will display the current time in the chat.

 Using a **tilde (~)** as an argument will be treated as the current value.
 Any number after the tilde will be **added** to the value.

->Example: `/tp ~ ~10 ~` will move you up 10 blocks in the Y axis whereas <code>/tp&nbsp;~&nbsp;~<b>–</b>10&nbsp;~</code> will move you downwards by 10 blocks.
+>Example: <code>/tp&nbsp;~&nbsp;<b>~10</b>&nbsp;~</code> will move you up 10 blocks in the Y axis whereas <code>/tp&nbsp;~&nbsp;~<b>–10</b>&nbsp;~</code> will move you downwards by 10 blocks.

 A **negative symbol (–)** can also be added _before_ the tilde to negate the resulting value.

->Example: <code>/tp ~ **–**~10 ~</code> will first calculate the +10 of your Y position then negate it.
+>Example: <code>/tp&nbsp;~&nbsp;<b>–~10</b>&nbsp;~</code> will first calculate the +10 of your Y position then negate it.
 If the Y position was 50, it would be changed to –60 as 50 + 10 = 60 and then 60 * –1 = –60.

 The command '**help**' can also be used in-game to display information on how commands are formatted.
 It also provides a list of all available* commands and descriptions of their purpose.

 #### Notable examples include:
 - /**tp** x y z *pitch *yaw Teleport to the specified coordinates with optional arguments to set camera pitch and yaw.
-- /**set** x y z id - Replaces the block at the specified coordinates to the given block ID.<sup>^</sup>
+- /**set** x y z id - Replaces the block at the specified coordinates to the given block ID<sup>2</sup>.
 - /**speed** *n - Change the player's current speed to the specified value.
 - /**tick** *n - Change the tick speed to the specified value, which affects the speed at which in-game time passes.
 - /**time** *n - Change the current in-game time to the specified value.
 The day-night cycle is respected.
 - /**fov** *n - Change the camera's field of view to the specified value.
 - /**clear** - Clears the chat
+- And more!

-Writing any command with the only argument as `?` or with an invalid number of arguments will display help for that command.
+Writing any command with the only argument as `?` or with an invalid number of arguments will display help for that command<sup>3</sup>.
 <hr>

+<sub><sup>1</sup>Some other commands with multiple arguments have this property.
+An example is the /tp command (see use above) which will print out both your position and camera direction when run with no arguments.</sub>

+<sub><sup>2</sup>A full list of all the blocks with their associated IDs and properties can be found in the [following file](src/World/Generation/Settings.hpp).</sub>

-*<sub>Debug commands are not included within the list of commands.
-They can, however, be seen in the commands implementation in the same file linked below.</sub>
+<sub><sup>3</sup>Debug commands are not included within the list of commands.
+They can instead be seen in the commands implementation in the same file linked above with accompanying descriptions as well.</sub>

-^<sub>A full list of all the blocks and their associated IDs and properties can be found in the [following file](src/World/Generation/Settings.hpp).</sub>

 <img src="markdown/cmd.png"></img>
 <sup>In-game screenshot with GUI enabled</sup>

 ## Controls
-The implementations of controls can also be viewed and easily edited in [this file](src/Application/Callbacks.cpp).
+The implementations of controls can also be viewed and easily edited in [this file](src/Application/Callbacks.cpp).<br>
 Default controls are as follows:
 - Movement: **WASD**
 - Write command: **/** (forward slash)